Social Security Timing Has Its Benefits

 |1959||66 and 10 months|

 Figure 1.
 Full Retirement Age (FRA)

 Although your FRA serves as the baseline, you can claim your social security benefits at an earlier age.
 Keep your social security timing in mind, though.
-Taking your benefits early will permanently reduce the amount you receive.
+Taking your benefits early will permanently reduce the amount you receive, up to 30%.

 Let’s say your FRA is 66 and your monthly benefit amount is $1,000.
-If you decide to take benefits at age 62, your monthly benefit will be permanently reduced by 25 percent.
+If you decide to take benefits at age 63, your monthly benefit will be permanently reduced by 25 percent.
 That might be a hefty sum to leave on the table, so remember that you have up to 12 months to withdraw your application for benefits if you change your mind.
 In this instance, you can apply for reduced benefits prior to FRA and then, within 12 months, withdraw the application and reapply later.
 You must, however, pay back all the benefits you received, including dependent benefits.